EmmetGeoghegan/BestBikeFrame/README.md

 * Calculate movements
 * Least movement is our fitness function
 * Use pymunk to simulate
+* Make generator that takes available truss length as constructor

 ## Bike Stuff Objectives
 Your task with the bike frame is to maximize stiffness for a given total stress-free length of the rods. </br>